-At 2022 year-end, four investor groups within the Bank's ownership structure reported a shareholding of over 3% according to CNMV data; together those four shareholders represented 13.16% of the total share capital, and the remainder was classified as free-float.
-The members of the Board of Directors, one of whom is deemed to control the voting rights attributed to the shares held by one of the aforementioned investors, own 3.62% of the Bank's share capital.
-3 1
+According to CNMV data, at 2023 year-end, three investor groups within the Bank's ownership structure reported a shareholding of over 3%; together those three shareholders represented 10.10% of the total share capital.
+The members of the Board of Directors, one of whom is deemed to control the voting rights attributed to the shares held by one of the aforementioned investors, own 3.75% of the Bank's share capital.